Ultsi00/Colour/README.md

 The distance of the selected hue's R, G and B value to maximum saturation is calculated.
 From this distance, the increase/decrease steps are derived.
 Each increase/decrease
 in saturation modifies the R, G and B value proportionally to the components relative
-distance between initial value and maximum saturation.
+distance between the initial value and maximum saturation.
 For example, if the fictional
 values were R(0), G(5), B(8), and the colour value min-max would be 0-10, one reduction
 in saturation towards (10, 10, 10) would result in R(1), G(5.5), B(8.2).